-The Albedo Flip in a BAU GHG emission scenario
+The Albedo Flip in a Bau Ghg emission scenario

 Global Warming graphic

-Reporters of The Indepedent read “Climate change and trace gases” (July 15, 2007), which is a horror story disguised as proceedings in the oldest English-language scientific journal in publication.
+Reporters of The Indepedent read “Climate change and trace gases3” (July 15, 2007), which is a horror story disguised as proceedings in the oldest English-language scientific journal in publication.
 The Independent tell us the scientific article is a report on research “led by James Hansen, the director of Nasa’s Goddard Institute for Space Studies, who was the first scientist to warn the US Congress about global warming… The other scientists were Makiko Sato, Pushker Kharecha and Gary Russell, also of the Goddard Institute, David Lea of the University of California, Santa Barbara, and Mark Siddall of the Lamont-Doherty Earth Observatory at Columbia University in New York.”
 Nevertheless, it is a horror story; it involves trace gas biogeochemistry.

 Less Arctic Ice Represents Arctic Warming Which Affects Worldwide Climate